The Garden of Earthly Delights: Center panel

 The skyline of the center panel (220 × 195 cm, 87 × 77 in) matches exactly with that of the left wing, while the positioning of its central pool and the lake behind it echoes the lake in the earlier scene.
-The center image depicts the expansive "garden" landscape which gives the triptych its name.
+The center image depicts the expansive "garden" landscape, which gives the triptych its name.
 The panel shares a common horizon with the left wing, suggesting a spatial connection between the two scenes.
-The garden is teeming with male and female nudes, together with a variety of animals, plants and fruit.
+The garden is teeming with male and female nudes, together with various animals, plants, and fruits.

-The setting is not the paradise shown in the left panel, but neither is it based in the terrestrial realm.
+The setting is not the paradise shown in the left panel, nor is it based in the terrestrial realm.
 Fantastic creatures mingle with the real; otherwise ordinary fruits appear engorged to a gigantic size.
 The figures are engaged in diverse amorous sports and activities, both in couples and in groups.
-Gibson describes them as behaving "overtly and without shame", while art historian Laurinda Dixon writes that the human figures exhibit "a certain adolescent sexual curiosity".
+Gibson describes them as behaving "overtly and without shame," while art historian Laurinda Dixon writes that the human figures exhibit "a certain adolescent sexual curiosity".

 Many of the numerous human figures revel in an innocent, self-absorbed joy as they engage in a wide range of activities; some appear to enjoy sensory pleasures, others play unselfconsciously in the water, and yet others cavort in meadows with a variety of animals, seemingly at one with nature.
 In the middle of the background, a large blue globe resembling a fruit pod rises in the middle of a lake.
-Visible through its circular window is a man holding his right hand close to his partner's genitals, and the bare buttocks of yet another figure hover in the vicinity.
+Visible through its circular window, there is a man holding his right hand close to his partner's genitals and the bare buttocks of yet another figure hovering in the vicinity.
 According to Fraenger, the eroticism of the center frame could be considered either as an allegory of spiritual transition or a playground of corruption.

-On the right-hand side of the foreground stand a group of four figures, three white- and one black-skinned.
-The white-skinned figures, two males and one female, are covered from head to foot in light-brown body hair.
-Scholars generally agree that these hirsute figures represent wild or primeval humanity, but disagree on the symbolism of their inclusion.
+On the right-hand side of the foreground, there is a group of four figures standing, three white- and one black-skinned.
+The white-skinned figures, two males and one female are covered from head to foot in light-brown body hair.
+Scholars generally agree that these hirsute figures represent wild or primeval humanity but disagree on the symbolism of their inclusion.
 Art historian Patrik Reuterswärd, for example, posits that they may be seen as "the noble savage" who represents "an imagined alternative to our civilized life", imbuing the panel with "a more clear-cut primitivistic note".
 Writer Peter Glum, in contrast, sees the figures as intrinsically connected with whoredom and lust.

 In a cave to their lower right, a male figure points towards a reclining female who is also covered in hair.
-The pointing man is the only clothed figure in the panel, and as Fraenger observes, "he is clothed with emphatic austerity right up to his throat".
+The pointing man is the only clothed figure in the panel, and as Fraenger observes, "he is clothed with emphatic austerity right up to his throat."
 In addition, he is one of the few human figures with dark hair.
 According to Fraenger: